 CARNet, the National CERT, has jurisdiction over all parties that use a Croatian IP address and will liaise with private organisations for the purpose of cybersecurity incident prevention and incident response.

-The Croatian Regulatory Authority for Network Industries (HAKOM) (website also in English), itself an independently-run public authority, liaises with the private sector in its support role of the communication industry.
+The Croatian Regulatory Authority for Network Industries (HAKOM) is an independently-run public authority that liaises with the private sector in its support role of the communication industry.

-RACVIAC — Centre for Security Cooperation (website also in English) is a representative body for the defence and security sectors in south-eastern Europe, based in Croatia.
+RACVIAC — Centre for Security Cooperation is a representative body for the defence and security sectors in south-eastern Europe, based in Croatia.

-The Croatian Regulatory Authority for Network Industries HAKOM (website also in English) is a public authority that supports the communication industry.
+The Croatian Regulatory Authority for Network Industries (HAKOM; English Version) is a public authority that supports the communication industry.
 HAKOM liaises with the private sector in the course of its duties.

 The Information Systems Security Bureau (ZSIS; Croatian; English version is the national competent authority for network and information security as stated in the Act on Information Security 2007.
 It operates under the Office for National Security.

 The CYBERWISER.eu CyPR is all about boosting opportunities in the cybersecurity marketplace.

 This European Cybersecurity Professional Register is the place where professionals of any age can promote their specific skill sets and experiences in cybersecurity, courses taken and qualifications.

 Organisations of any size or sector (from SMEs to large companies and public institutions can find and contact the right skills and experiences they need to improve their IT security posture.

 The information contained here is based on desk research carried out by CYBERWISER.eu, including the ENISA interactive maps on national strategies and educational courses.